netxms/netxms-doc/admin/object-management.rst

      - Modify object's properties (except access control).
    * - Create child objects
      - Create child objects (or bind existing) under this object.
+   * - Delegated read
+     - Allow viewing this object's information and DCI data when the object is displayed on a network map or dashboard that the user has read access to.
+       This enables creating dashboards and maps for users who should see visualizations but not have direct access to browse the underlying objects.
+       Requires the user to have Read access to the map or dashboard itself.
    * - Delete
      - Delete this object.
    * - Control